Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Delete a thread

-Use `deleteChatThread` method to delete a thread `threadId` is the unique ID of the thread.
+Use `deleteChatThread` method to delete a thread

+- `chatThreadId` is the unique ID of the thread.

 ```swift
 client.deleteChatThread(chatThreadId: threadId) { result, httpResponse in